sarikasurampudi/oml/adb-oml/move-model-to-db/move-model-to-db-ll2.md

     ![](./images/adwlink-test.png  " ")

-## Task 8: Copy tables from ADW to ATP
+## Task 6: Copy tables from ADW to ATP

 1. First, copy the credit\_scoring\_100k table into ML\_USER in ATP.
 Normally, this table would already exist in the production system.
-We could have loaded this table to ATP in lab 1 when we loaded the table into ADW.
+We could have loaded this table to ATP in Lab 1 when we loaded the table into ADW.
 But, since we were going to create this database link, we can just copy it from ADW.
 Run the following statement to copy credit\_scoring\_100k table into ML\_USER in ATP.

     ````
     <copy>